jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   005 "Computer programming"
   006 "Cognitive science"
    006.6 "Computer graphics"
-  #  007-009 are unassigned
+# 007-009 Are Unassigned
-  #  a few general research periodicals in 007 at FLP.
+# A Few General Research Periodicals in 007 at FLP
  010 Bibliography
   011 General bibliographies + Universal catalogs
   012 Bibliographies of individuals
-  # 013 is unassigned
+# 013 Is Unassigned
   014 "Anonyms and pseudonyms -- Bibliography" | Bibliographies of pseudonymous and anonymous works 015 "Bibliography, national" | Bibliographies of specific countries 016 Bibliographies of special subjects